Last updated 23 April 2025

 Method

-From 2010 and onwards the dataset only includes snowmobiles with the Svalbard registration number (ZN) that are also registered on Svalbard in The Norwegian Public Roads Administration vehicle database.
-Data from before 2010 also include snowmobiles that are transported away from the archipelago, but still registered in the database with the Svalbard registration number.
-The dataset does not include snowmobiles on Svalbard that are registered to people with home address or postal code on mainland Norway.
+From 2010 and onwards the dataset only includes snowmobiles with the Svalbard registration number (ZN) that are also registered in Svalbard in The Norwegian Public Roads Administration vehicle database.
+Data from before 2010 also include snowmobiles that are no longer in the archipelago, but still registered in the database with the Svalbard registration number.
+The dataset does not include snowmobiles in Svalbard that are registered to people with home address or postal code on mainland Norway.

-Because of the change in registration method, numbers from 1973-2009 cannot be directly compared with more recent numbers from 2010 until today.
+Because of the change in registration method, numbers from 1973 to 2009 cannot be directly compared with the more recent numbers from 2010 until today.

 Quality